ammarhakim/gkyl-doc/source/gkyl/tools.rst

 understand what the ``val2coord`` and ``pl`` (short for ``plot``) do and how to use them.

-Example of the real freuqency for the cold plasma waves is shown below
+Example of the real frequency for the cold plasma waves is shown below

 .. figure:: figures/cold-plasma-disp.png
   :width: 100%